tychenjiajun/exif-ai/README.md

 - `--avoid-overwrite`: Avoid overwriting if EXIF tags already exist in the file.
 - `--ext <extensions...>`: File extensions to watch.
 Only files with this extensions will be processed.
 - `--concurrency <number>`: The numbers of files to process concurrently in watch mode.
-- `--face-group-ids <group...>` List of face group IDs to use for face recognition.
+- `--face-group-ids <group...>`: List of face group IDs to use for face recognition.
+- `--repeat`: The number of times to repeat the task if the AI-generated result is deemed unacceptable.
+This parameter helps ensure the quality of the output by allowing multiple attempts.
+Default value is 0.
+An AI-generated description is considered acceptable if it has more than 10 characters and is not in markdown format.
+AI-generated tags are considered acceptable if there are more than 1 tag and they are not in markdown format.
+Using this parameter will consume more tokens, which may incur additional costs.
+Use it at your own risk.

 Example usage: